hyperdevs-team/android-app-updates-helper/README.md

 * **[Adrián García](https://github.com/adriangl)** - *Author and maintainer*
 * **[Daniel Sánchez Ceinos](https://github.com/danielceinos)** - *Contributor*

+## Acnowledgements
+The work in this respository up to April 28th, 2021 was done by [bq](https://github.com/bq)

 ## License
 This project is licensed under the Apache Software License, Version 2.0.
 ```
+Copyright (C) 2021 Hyperdevs

 Copyright (C) 2019 BQ

 Licensed under the Apache License, Version 2.0 (the "License");